udacity/frontend-nanodegree-arcade-game/README.md

 ### By Ty Sabs

 ## Getting Started
-To start the game with downloaded version, open up index.html in a web browser Play the game online here: [Dungeon Dash](http://tysabs.github.io/Dungeon-Dash/)
+To start the game with downloaded version, open up index.html in a web browser.

+Play the game online here: [Dungeon Dash](http://tysabs.github.io/Dungeon-Dash/)
 ***Note***: Game size is about 35MB and it may take a minute for the page to load